 "Due to advances in vacuum-tube development and amplifier technique, it now is possible to secure any desired amplification of the electrical waves used in the communication field.
-When many amplifiers are worked in tandem, however, it becomes difficult to keep the over-all circ
+When many amplifiers are

 However, by building an amplifier whose gain is made deliberately, say 40 decibels higher than necessary (10000 fold excess on energy basis) and then feeding the output back to the input in such a way as to throw away the excess gain, it has been found possible to effect extraordinary improvement in constancy of amplification and freedom from nonlinearity."